TMDStudios/crypto_ledger/README.md

 You can see the website here: http://crypto-ledger.herokuapp.com/

-You can also read more about the project on Publish0x: https://www.publish0x.com/open-source-projects?a=oQeZVWD6ep&tid=GitHub
+You can also read more about the project on Publish0x: https://www.publish0x.com/open-source-projects?a=oQeZVWD6ep&tid=GitHub The website now makes use of Brave Rewards to allow visitors to make small donations.
+You can read more about it here: https://www.publish0x.com/open-source-projects/brave-creator-verification-for-heroku-hosted-django-website-xvwxgpe?a=oQeZVWD6ep&tid=GitHub

 For more Python projects, visit Project Based Python - https://www.youtube.com/playlist?list=PLyHkjNMo67MWDY_fnHQ9Qu2CEXrx1TV_j